Train-before-Test Harmonizes Language Model Rankings: Introduction

-Consider the large benchmark-model matrix, where each entry $(i, j)$ corresponds to the performance of model~$j$ on a benchmark~$i$.
+\paragraph{Train-before-test sheds light on the latent factors of benchmark scores.} Consider the large benchmark-model score matrix, where each entry $(i, j)$ corresponds to the performance of model~$j$ on a benchmark~$i$.
 Several works have considered this matrix for different reasons and found that it is approximately low rank~\citep{Ruan2024ObservationalSL,Owen2024HowPI,Burnell2023RevealingTS}, but not quite.
 The first singular value is dominant and correlates with pre-training compute.
-However, the other components aren’t negligible and it wasn’t clear how to interpret them.
+However, the other components aren’t negligible, and their interpretation remains unclear.
 We show that train-before-test clarifies this state of affairs.
-After train-before-test, the benchmark-model matrix is essentially rank~$1$.
-The first principal component accounts for $85\%$ of the explained variance across all models, and for $93\%$ of the variance for a single model family.
-This leads us to speculate that the lower components of the direct evaluation matrix correspond to how much a model was trained on a given kind of task.
-This would be a compelling reason why the lower singular values shrink under train-before-test.
+After train-before-test, the benchmark-model matrix is essentially rank one.
+The first principal component accounts for $86\%$ of the explained variance across all models, and for $93\%$ of the variance for a single model family.
+This suggests that model potential is dominated by a single latent factor, while the additional components observed in direct evaluation may reflect task-specific training exposure.